JuliaControl/RobustAndOptimalControl.jl/docs/src/hinf_DC.md

 ```@example hinfdesign
 specificationplot([S, KS, T], [WS, WU, WT], γ)
 ```
-In this case, the noise amplification constraint is active between about $10^0 - 10^{1.5}$ rad/s and the sensitivity function is pushed down for lower frequencies.
+In this case, the noise amplification constraint is active between about $10^0 - 10^{1}$ rad/s and the sensitivity function is pushed down for lower frequencies.
 In this case, the complimentary sensitivity function $T = (1+GK)^{-1}GK$ has desireable properties without us specifying and penalizing this function in the optimization problem.
 If we would like to push this function down at certain frequencies, we may specify a non-empty weight $W_T$ as well.
+The transfer function ``KS`` (labeled `CS` in the figure) has some natural roll-off for high frequencies.
+If we want steeper roll-off (more filtering), we could change the weight function `WU` to a transfer function with high gain for high frequencies.